getsentry/sentry-docs/docs/clientdev/interfaces/contexts.rst

 .. describe:: os

-    Defines the operating system that created the event.
+    Defines the operating system that caused the event.
+In web contexts, this is the operating system of the browser (normally pulled from the User-Agent string).

     Attributes: